 Let's protect, the FakeMagento version 3.0.0 API.
 Click on Develop, and select the FakeMagento-3.0.0 API.
 Click on Security Definitions, and click on Add button.
 Enter:

-Name: Native Authorization Description: Using the native OAuth provider for Authorization grant Select OAuth2 Select NativeProvider for the OAuth Provider Select Access code for the FLow Select details and openid for the scopes
+Name: Native Authorization Description: Using the native OAuth provider for Authorization grant Select OAuth2 Select NativeProvider for the OAuth Provider Select Access code for the Flow Select details and openid for the scopes